Mrmayman/quantum-launcher/README.md

 ```
 You can omit the `--release` flag for faster compile times, but *slightly* worse performance and MUCH larger build file size.

+# Why QuantumLauncher?
+- The official Minecraft launcher is slow, unstable, buggy and frustrating to use,
+  with barely any modding features.
+- PrismLauncher is a great launcher overall, but it does not support
+  offline accounts (if ykyk)
+- MultiMC is rather outdated compared to PrismLauncher, also same issues
+- Legacy Launcher isn't as feature rich as this
+- TLauncher is *suspected* to be malware

 <div style="text-align: center;">

 # File Locations